 ImageOptim: Optimize Images for The web on Mac

-ImageOptim is a lossless image compression tool for mac, that means it doesn’t affect the quality of image while reducing the size.
+ImageOptim is a lossless image compression tool for Mac, that means it doesn’t affect the quality of the image while reducing the size.
 ImageOptim supports multiple image formats like png, JPEG, .gip animations.
 The best part about this image compressor is; it’s open source and completely free.
 It integrates some of the best free image optimisation tools like PNGout, Zopfil, Jpegoptim to name a few.

-Using Imageoptim is pretty straight forward and if you are on Mac, you can try this tool right now by download it from official page over here.
+Using Imageoptim is pretty straight forward, and if you are on Mac, you can try this tool right now by download it from official page over here.
 Once you have downloaded and opened Imageoptim software, all you need to do is; drag and drop the images that you want to compress.
 Here is a screenshot for the same:

 By default, this app is configured to strip important metadata like Geolocation of the image, EXIF and so on.
 If you wish to retain those metadata; you can go to preference and uncheck the options.
 Here is a screenshot of imageoptim preference page:

 Overall Imageoptim is one of the best free apps I have found for compressing images.
 If you are someone who is blogging on a Mac system, this is one must have blogging tool for making your images web-ready.
 As I mentioned in earlier articles, I use Snag It for Mac to take screenshots, and if you missed it, you could check this tutorial over here.
 What I usually do is, take the screenshot using Snagit, resize the images and then use ImageOptim to compress the image.
 This ensures that images that I publish on my blog post are optimised for maximum performance.
 You can always go one step further by incorporating Content delivery network like MaxCDN.